 If you have a low credit score or a large amount of credit card debt, then you’ve likely seen plenty of advertisements for credit repair companies promising to fix your credit.
-Many of the claims seem dubious and too good to be true, but there are actually reputable credit repair companies that can provide effective credit repair assistance, such as Lexington Law or Sky Blue.
+Many of the claims seem dubious and too good to be true, but there are actually reputable credit repair companies that can provide effective assistance, such as Lexington Law or Sky Blue.
 Check out our Lexington Law review and Sky Blue Credit Repair review to find out more about the companies.

 Reputable companies such as those mentioned above will also tell you that you are, in fact, quite capable of repairing your credit on your own over time.
 But if you are seeking to rent an apartment, get a personal or car loan, or even get a mortgage, then you might need your credit repaired sooner than later.
 Then you might want to learn more about what credit repair companies can do for you.